Symantec Endpoint Protection for Macintosh Frequently Asked Questions

 Q. How can I configure the SEPM to supply definitions to SEP for Mac clients?

-A. Unfortunately, the SEPM is not able to host or make available content (definitions or product updates) for SEP for Mac clients.
-All updates must occur through LiveUpdate, either from Symantec's servers, or from an internal LiveUpdate server using LiveUpdate Administrator (LUA).
+A. The SEPM cannot host Macintosh LiveUpdate content the same way as it does for Windows clients.
+As of SEP version 12.1 RU4 the SEPM can be configured as a reverse proxy for downloading and caching the latest Macintosh LiveUpdate content.
+All Macintosh updates otherwise must otherwise occur through LiveUpdate, either from Symantec's servers or from an internal LiveUpdate server using LiveUpdate Administrator (LUA).
 Please see 'Using the LiveUpdate Administrator on a PC to download updates for Symantec Endpoint Protection/Symantec AntiVirus 10 for Macintosh clients' for information on how to configure LUA for this content.
 Note: it is not recommended or supported for LUA and SEPM to be on the same physical server.

 Q. Can a SEP for Mac client get updates from a Group Update Provider (GUP)?